alatriste5/FrontWebShop/README.md

 - Admin can reach every user function.
 - Admin has permission to modify and delete on every products
 - Admin can see the list of unvalid products.
 They have 2 buttons to: validate or delete it.
-    Every new added product came to this list.
+    Every new product came to this list.
 The users can only see the product after the validation.
 - List of users
 - Modify user datas.
 Set user role status to Admin or User.